Microsoft Defender vs. Avast 2026: Is It Worth Upgrading the Free Windows Antivirus?

 Read Avast Review

 Microsoft Defender Antivirus offers real-time threat protection, a firewall, and even parental controls, but doesn’t provide a full cybersecurity suite.
-Even the Microsoft Defender included with paid 365 plans doesn’t offer much more than advanced phishing protection.
+Even Microsoft Defender, included with paid 365 plans, doesn’t offer much more than advanced phishing protection.

 Windows Security notifications center Windows 11

-Avast includes all of those security features plus webcam protection, device optimization, tracker blocking, and a lot more.
+Avast includes all those security features, plus webcam protection, device optimization, tracker blocking, and more.

 Avast antivirus open under Protection > Email Guardian

-Data security on the web is one of the most pressing security issues faced by most Americans today.
-We appreciate the lengths Avast goes to in order to provide you with a comprehensive protection suite.
+Data security on the web is one of the most pressing issues facing most Americans today.
+We appreciate the lengths to which Avast goes to provide you with a comprehensive protection suite.

 Winner: Avast.
 Avast has more protection features overall.